-Source: U.S. Energy Information Administration, Office of Energy Analysis, analyst judgment a Fast = evolutionary or revolutionary learning; slow = mature learning where b = func(f) and a = func(k, m, f, b); -- = not applicable.
+Data source: U.S. Energy Information Administration, Office of Energy Analysis, analyst judgment where b = func(f) and a = func(k, m, f, b).

 Note: Parameters a and b (see text) are calculated offline

 Biofuels supply

 Supply functions for corn, non-corn grain, and cellulosic biomass feedstocks are available on an annual basis through 2050 for ethanol production (blended into transportation fuel).
 Supply functions for soy oil, other seed-based oils, and grease are available on an annual basis through 2050 for biodiesel and renewable diesel production.
 Available ethanol imports and potential ethanol exports are represented by supply and demand curves, respectively.